 - Find your sky files and click open

 As a landscape photographer, I use AtmosphereAI tool every time I add some more “wow factor” into my photos.
 This tool allows you to add fog, layered fog, haze, and mist into your photos.

 Additionally, Luminar AI seems capable of recognising the depth of an image and the distance of objects, as it “knows” how to add fog behind the trees and other objects.

 However, this feature doesn’t always work as intended.
 Woodland photographs, in particular, seem to confuse AtmosphereAI.
 Consequently, Luminar AI often masks in or out a tree that shouldn’t have been.
 I just hated when the tool failed to apply for where it should have, leaving you without any options to fix that.

 AtmosphereAI, however, has three settings that allow you to adjust the applied fog, but none of them fixed the aforementioned issue.
-The depth slider controls what percentage of the photo is covered in fog, while brightness makes the fog bright or dark.
+The depth slider controls the percentage of the photo covered in fog, while brightness makes the fog bright or dark.

 Skylum team promised that drizzle and steam are coming soon.

-BodyAI and FaceAI tool are designed to sculpt and refine portraits by making the body slimmer and improving faces.
+BodyAI and FaceAI tools are designed to sculpt and refine portraits by making the body slimmer and improving faces.

 I think that these two tools will be widely popular amongst Instagram models, influencers, and photographers working with models because they make creating a thin body and chiselled face ridiculously easy.

 We’ve already seen similar tools in Luminar 4, AI Skin & Portrait Enhancer, and we absolutely loved them.